hello-jinwoo/TASUF/README.md

 </table>

 ## Introduction
-Details on this work can be found in this [paper](https://drive.google.com/file/d/1yjkmYV6KcsS7O5pgsjNckMWmyKdLdosY/view?usp=sharing).

 In this work, we performed a research to enhance the baseline model (MaskTrackRCNN) for Video Instance Segmentation (VIS) task.
 VIS extends the instance segmentation task from the image domain to the video domain.
 The problem aims at **simultaneous detection, segmentation and tracking** of object instances in videos.
 YouTubeVIS, a new dataset tailored for this task is collected based on the current largest video object segmentation dataset [YouTubeVOS](youtube-vos.org).
 Sample annotations of a video clip can be seen below.
 <img src='doc/sample_gt.png'>